sematext/docs/docs/integration/kafka.md

 ### Offline partition count anomaly

-This alert rule continuously monitors the count of offline partitions in a Kafka cluster, identifying anomalies in the number of partitions that are currently offline and unavailable.
+This alert rule continuously monitors the count of offline partitions in a Kafka cluster, detecting anomalies in the number of partitions that are currently offline and unavailable.
 When anomalies are detected, it triggers a warning (WARN priority).
 The minimum delay between consecutive alerts triggered by this alert rule is set to 10 minutes.

 Suppose a Kafka cluster typically maintains all partitions online and available for data replication and consumption.
 However, due to broker failures, disk failures, or other issues, some partitions become offline and unavailable.
 When this happens, the alert rule checks for anomalies in the count of offline partitions over the last 10 minutes.
 Upon detecting the anomaly, the alert rule triggers a warning.